LSEG-API-Samples/Article.RDP.TypeScript.Deno.HTTPRestAPI/README.md

 }
 ```

-Then sends it to the RDP Chain service as HTTP *GET* operation.
+Then sends it to the RDP Chain service as an HTTP *GET* operation.

 ```
 // rdp_https.ts